-Concerns about the proper functioning of the international banking system could further complicate matters for central banks, which will have to factor in risks related to financial stability into plans designed to bring inflation back to target.
+Concerns about the smooth running of the international banking system could further complicate matters for central banks, which will have to include financial stability risks in their plans to bring inflation back to target.

 The Manager has identified the main risks and uncertainties to which the Company is exposed, and they are primarily related to the risk of contagion in connection with the activities carried out by most entities in which the Company has shareholdings, and the fair value of financial assets is likely to decrease.
 However, the Company Manager believes that the continuity of its activity will not be affected.